© 2026 SimplyTrust Software Inc.

 Retirement is also when healthcare planning stops being abstract.
 Powers of attorney, healthcare directives, and long-term care decisions matter more now than they did when you were healthy and working.

-This is a good time to simplify, update, and make sure the people you're counting on actually know where to find your documents.
+This is a good time to simplify, update, and confirm the people you're counting on actually know where to find your documents.

 Your retirement accounts pass by beneficiary, not by your trust.
 Review what's on file — designations you made 20 years ago may not reflect your current wishes or family structure.